Port-Saint-Louis-du-Rhône

-Port-Saint-Louis-du-Rhône ([pɔʁ sɛ̃ lwi dy ʁon]; Pòrt Sant Loís) is a commune in the Bouches-du-Rhône department in southern France.
+Port-Saint-Louis-du-Rhône ([pɔʁ sɛ̃ lwi dy ʁon]; Pòrt Sant Loís) is a port town and commune in the Bouches-du-Rhône department in southern France.
+The town serves as a second backup port for the Fos port section of the port of Marseille Fos, major port in France.

 History

 The commune was created in 1904 from parts of the communes of Arles and Fos-sur-Mer.
 The Saint-Louis channel was dug in 1871.
 The parish was established in 1886.

 Population

 Features

 Port-Saint-Louis-du-Rhône is an industrial town and port annex of Marseille at the mouth of the Rhône River, and includes many parks, large avenues and large farmhouses known as camarguais.

 The town has three popular beaches: Napoleon beach, Olga beach, and Carteau beach.

 There are many marshes and cultivated plants nearby, and vast salt-water marshes of the Camargue swamp.

 Local wildlife includes herds of wild horses and pink flamingos being in the marshes.

 Industry

 The Camargue produces primarily salt and mineral oil.
 There are also petrochemical factories and grain mills.